How to turn company expertise into a recognizable body of thought

 The next editorial meeting promptly replaces it with a new topic.

-This reflects one of the central tensions in content marketing: internal teams become deeply familiar with an idea long before the market has had enough exposure to recognize it.
+This exposes one of the central tensions in authority building: internal teams become familiar with an idea long before the market begins to recognize it.

 The audience may have encountered the idea once.